Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 You’ll need 2 things:

 -   The URL of your Unleash instance’s API.
 It’s `http://localhost:4242/api/` for your local version.
 You’ll want to replace it with your remote instance.
--   The API token we created on our Unleash instance, feel free to create another one if you can’t find it.
+-   The API token we created on our Unleash instance.

 Now you can initialize your Unleash client as follows: